NetickNetworking/NetickDocumentation/articles/managing-netick.md

 [Learn More About Sandboxing](sandboxing.md)

-You can start both a client and a host together:
+You can start both a client and a server together:

 ```csharp
    var sandboxes       = Netick.Unity.Network.Launch(StartMode.MultiplePeers, new LaunchData()